Who we are

 What happens when I surrender my policy?

-If you chose to cash in your policy, surrender your policy or no longer wish to use our services we will retain your information for six years.
-After the sixth year anniversary of the surrender or you leaving us we will completely delete your data and we will no longer be able to provide any copies should you wish to review your personal data that we held.
+If you chose to cash in your policy, surrender your policy or no longer wish to use our services we will retain your information for 10 years.
+After the tenth year anniversary of the surrender or you leaving us we will completely delete your data and we will no longer be able to provide any copies should you wish to review your personal data that we held.

 Sending your personal data onwards